-The Melbourne Food and Wine Festival was devised and, initially, financed by leading Melbourne ad-man Peter Clemenger as a way to reinvigorate Melbourne after the failed bid for the Olympic Games.
+The Melbourne Food and Wine Festival was devised and, initially, financed by leading Melbourne ad-man Peter Clemenger as a way to reinvigorate Melbourne after a failed bid for the 1996 Olympic Games.
 The first festival had just 12 events.

 Peter Clemenger was part of the Olympic bid team and believed, in the wake of the disappointment, the city needed a boost.
 In 1991 he began to approach potential sponsors but was unable to raise the money required to finance the event.
 He then made the decision to finance the festival himself.

 The World’s Longest Lunch has become a regular event at the Festival and has been held at diverse locations including St Kilda Pier, the Albert Park Grand Prix track, the banks of the Maribrynong River and Lygon Street, Carlton.
-From 400 people at the first lunch it has grown to more than 1500 people, seated at a 500m long table.
-As the Festival has spread beyond Melbourne itself, subsidiary Longest Lunches have popped up in regional areas as well.
+From 400 people at the first lunch, it has grown to more than 1500 people, seated at a 500m long table.
+As the Festival has spread beyond Melbourne itself, subsidiary Longest Lunches have popped up in regional areas.